 4:29 pm

 Visited the 11th best thing to do in Queenstown, the Queenstown Mall.² It’s a very nice outdoor mall.
-Not sure if it should be ranked higher than Buzzstop (“Queenstown’s home for all things Bees and Honey”), as I'm thinking both could equally snooze-inducing.
+Not sure if it should be ranked higher than Buzzstop (“Queenstown’s home for all things Bees and Honey”), as I'm thinking, both could be equally snooze-inducing.

 4:39 pm